No, AI Doesn't Use a Bottle of Water Every Time You Hit Enter

 • The "bottle of water per prompt" stat doesn't account for shared infrastructure across multiple tasks and users

-• Most of the water AI systems consume is used in indirect ways, like evaporative cooling, not literally per-click
+• Most of the water AI systems consume is used in indirect ways, like evaporative cWhat Should We Actually Be Asking?

 So what should we actually be asking?